-An Early Childhood Credential supported by Head Start and other preschool learning programs which provides a national system for training, assessing and credentialing child care providers.
-EHS Early Head Start Part of BRHS that serves pregnant women, infants and toddlers through age 3.
+ACRONYMS Commonly used acronyms: BRHS BEAR RIVER HEAD START CDA Child Development Associate: A n Early Childhood Credential supported by Head Start and other preschool learning programs which provides a national system for training, assessing and credentialing child care providers.
+EHS Early Head Start: Part of BRHS that serves pregnant women, infants and toddlers through age three.
 Home based families receive weekly home visits and group socializations.
-Center based families (only in Cache County) receive care for their child at the EHS center and receive other services and activities.
-NOWD Night Out with Dads An activity at the beginning of the year for Head Start center-based children and their dads.
+PHS Preschool Head Start: Part of BRHS that serves children ages three to five through center-based or home-based program in Utah and Idaho.
+PCM Parent Committee Meetings: A Meeting for Parents to attend monthly.
+These meetings are held to involve Parents in the program and to give Community Resources.
+Policy Council Representatives report to Head Start parents at the Parent Committee Meeting (PCM) to inform them of changes, hires, grants etc NOWD Night Out with Dads: Night Out With Dads is an activity at the beginning of the year for Head Start center-based children and their father/father figure.
 Held at the child's classroom with the child's teacher and family advocate.
-PCM Parent Committee Meetings A Meeting for Parents to attend monthly.
-These meetings are held to involve Parents in the program and to give Community Resources.
-Policy Council reports to parents at the PCM to inform them of changes, hires, grants etc PHS Preschool Head Start In Utah and Idaho, BRHS has preschool centers in Logan, Brigham, Preston, Soda Springs, Malad, Richmond, Smithfield, and Hyrum.
-Home Base services are in Cache, Box Elder, Rich, Franklin, Bear Lake, Bannock, Oneida, and Caribou counties.
-Other useful a acronyms: ACF Administration for Children and Families An agency in the Department of Health and Human Services (DHHS) responsible for family support programs: Head Start; child support; runaway youth; homeless; etc. ACYF Administration on Children, Youth and Families An agency in ACF at the national level responsible for Head Start, Child Welfare and other programs headed by the Commissioner.
-CFR Code of Federal Regulations All federal regulations, including Head Start 45 CFR Parts 1300-1308, are organized into this publication.
-COLA Cost of Living Adjustment Extra money that can be awarded to programs to give their staff a raise for cost of living increases.
-DHHS Department of Health and Human Services An agency within the Federal Government, of which ACF is a part.
-HHS Health and Human Services The federal cabinet level agency responsible for all federal programs dealing with health and general welfare.
-Head Start Bureau The division within HHS/ACYF which administers the Head Start program.
-NHSA National Head Start Association A private not-for-profit membership organization (made up of parents and Head Start staff) dedicated exclusively to meeting the needs of Head Start children and their families.
-NFS Non-Federal Share
+PC Policy Council: A group of parents chosen by their Parent Committee to represent their area and to attend a monthly meeting where decisions are made to improve the program.
+ACF Administration for Children and Families: An agency in the Department of Health and Human Services (DHHS) responsible for family support programs: Head Start; child support; runaway youth; homeless; etc. ACYF Administration on Children, Youth and Families: An agency in ACF at the national level responsible for Head Start, Child Welfare and other programs headed by the Commissioner.
+CFR Code of Federal Regulations: All federal regulations, including Head Start 45 CFR Parts 1300-1308, are organized into this publication.
+COLA Cost of Living Adjustment: Extra money that can be awarded to programs to give their staff a raise for cost of living increases.
+DHHS Department of Health and Human Services: An agency within the Federal Government, of which ACF is a part.
+NHSA National Head Start Association: A private not-for-profit membership organization (made up of parents and Head Start staff) dedicated exclusively to meeting the needs of Head Start children and their families quired to match the federal grant.